apfaudio/tiliqua/gateware/docs/gettingstarted/building_flashing.rst

    sudo picocom -b 115200 /dev/ttyACM0

-For non-SoC projects that don't require extra firmware, you can also directly flash bitstreams to the SRAM of the FPGA like so:
+For non-SoC projects that don't require extra firmware, note that you can also directly flash bitstreams to the SRAM of the FPGA like so:

 .. code-block:: bash